 Uniform net capital rule.
-Securities and exchange commission requirement that, subject to certain exceptions, prohibits member firms as well as nonmember broker-dealers in securities from permitting their respective aggregate indebtedness to exceed 1500 percent of its net capital.
-Maintain a maximum ratio of indebtedness to liquid capital of 15 to 1; also called net capital rule and net capital ratio.
-Indebtedness covers all money owed to a firm, including margin loans and commitments to purchase securities.
+Securities and exchange commission requirement that, subject to certain exceptions, prohibits member firms as well as nonmember broker-dealers in securities from permitting their respective aggregate indebtedness to exceed 1500 percent of its net capital, also called net capital rule and net capital ratio.
+Indebtedness covers all money owed, including margin loans and commitments to purchase securities.
 This is one reason new public issues are spread among members of underwriting syndicates.
-Net liquid capital includes cash and assets easily converted into cash.
+Net capital includes cash and assets easily converted into cash.